 All our tours feature a physical rating to help you select the right holiday for you.
 To travel on any of our tours requires unaided mobility and the ability to stroll around the sights.

-'Thailand and Laos Adventure' is rated as a physical level 2 tour.
+'Thailand & Laos Adventure' is rated as a physical level 2 tour.
 A reasonable level of fitness is required but it's more about spending time on your feet rather than covering large distances.
-You'll be getting on and off coaches, walking around the sights and climbing some steps. - There will be sightseeing on foot for both short and extended periods of time - You will be required to get on and off small boats without assistance - You will travel on an overnight train between Bangkok and Chiang Mai in a second-class sleeper cabin with four berths Of course, our National Escorts and local guides will always endeavour to provide the highest level of service and assistance; however, they cannot be expected to cater for customers who are unfit to complete the itinerary.
+You'll be getting on and off coaches, walking around the sights and climbing some steps.

+- There will be sightseeing on foot for both short and extended periods of time - You will be required to get on and off small boats without assistance - You will travel on an overnight train between Bangkok and Chiang Mai in a second-class sleeper cabin with four berths

+Of course, our National Escorts and Local Guides will always endeavour to provide the highest level of service and assistance; however, they cannot be expected to cater for customers who are unfit to complete the itinerary.

-Country Profile: Thailand Thailand- Thailand is a beautiful country, offering travellers stunning scenery from fertile rice fields in the central plains, rising mountains and valleys in the north, to sandy white beaches at famous island destinations such as Phuket in the south.
+Country Profile: Thailand

+Thailand- Thailand is a beautiful country, offering travelers stunning scenery from fertile rice fields in the central plains, rising mountains and valleys in the north, to sandy white beaches at famous island destinations such as Phuket in the south.
 Thailand has an ancient history shaped by war and imperialism, as well as an immersion of culture and faith.

 Laos - Laos has only recently been discovered as a fascinating tourist destination.
 This delightful jewel is steeped in historical treasures, glorious colonial architecture, lush green jungles and magnificent mountainous terrain.
 Discover the UNESCO World Heritage listed city of Luang Prabang and the spectacular multi-tiered Kuang Si Waterfalls.
 Journey by boat along the mighty Mekong River and be amazed by the stunning natural scenery and meet the beautiful, gentle people of Laos.
 Refreshingly, its long-established ways of life continue; to hurry is simply not the Lao way.
 This is a truly magical nation.

-Joining Your Tour The tour is 15 days in duration including international flights.
+Joining Your Tour

+The tour is 15 days in duration including international flights.
 Please note that depending on flight schedules passengers may arrive/depart on Day 2.

 Travellers booked on 'Land Only, the price includes visa fees and your arrival/ departure airport transfers if arriving/departing on the start and conclusion date of your tour.
 Please advise your international flight times to reservations.
-Join the tour on day one in Bangkok and end the tour on Day 14 in Vientiane.
+Join the tour on day 1 in Bangkok and end the tour on Day 14 in Vientiane.
 Please refer to your final itinerary for more specific meeting instructions pertaining to your departure.

+Itinerary Changes

-Itinerary Changes It is our intention to adhere to the day-to-day itinerary as printed; however, the order of events or sightseeing may change as we look to improve our tours or as local conditions dictate.
+It is our intention to adhere to the day-to-day itinerary as printed; however, the order of events or sightseeing may change as we look to improve our tours or as local conditions dictate.
 In these circumstances we will make the best possible arrangements maintaining the integrity of your trip.

+- From 2023 onward we have replaced the overnight train from Bangkok to Chiang Mai with an evening flight on day 3, providing an additional night in Chiang Mai.

 Itinerary - Thailand & Laos Adventure

 Day 1: Bangkok

-Meals included: Dinner

-You will be met at Bangkok airport in the arrivals hall by your Local Guide or National Escort from Wendy Wu Tours.
-Together with all other group members who may be arriving at a similar time, you will transfer approximately 1 hour to your hotel and check-in to your room.
-There is no sightseeing today.

 You will be met at Bangkok airport in the arrivals hall by your Local Guide or National Escort from Wendy Wu Tours.
 Together with all other group members who may be arriving at a similar time, you will transfer approximately 1 hour to your hotel and check-in to your room.
 There is no sightseeing today.